pos THE BINAURAL STETHOSCOPE

 Several physicians came up with their own ideas for stethoscopes using materials that were commonly found in a physician's office.
 For example, in 1884, E. T. Aydon Smith described a stethoscope he invented: "..the chest-piece of which is formed by a pair of ear-specula, the tubes are Jaques' India-rubbercatheters, and the ear-pieces those of an otoscope."He designed his instrument to be used as a simple binaural, a differential stethoscope (by using one of the ear-pieces and chest-pieces for each ear), a tourniquet (by wrapping the rubber around the arm) and, also as a urinary catheter for both males and females.
 Quite a diverse instrument!

-Another modification was Dr. Cammann's modified instrument (D.M.
-Cammann, M.D., not the same as the original), incorporated a chest piece with a rubber ball, which was used as a suction cup to apply it to the chest.
+Another modification was Dr. D.M.
+Cammann's modified instrument (Dr. George Cammann's son), which incorporated a chest piece with a rubber ball, which was used as a suction cup to apply it to the chest.
 This would leave the hands free to percuss to chest.
 It was found to be of little value to the untrained ear.

 New improvements to the stethoscope focused on the tension mechanism to hold the ear-pieces to the head of the physician.
 There was a design of a spring-tension mechanism which had a screw that could be turned to open or close the ear-pieces.
 The first of these new models was KNIGHT'S model, which had a characteristic design on the poles that attached to the ear-tubes.
 The Charles Truax catalog of 1890 states that